joedom99/marketing-models-xgboost-vs-regression/README.md

 ## 🚀 Running the Script

-Run the provided R script (`marketing-xgboost-vs-regression.R`) to:
+Run the provided R script (`marketing-xgboost-vs-regression-ver3.R`) to:

 1. Load and split the data
 2. Train both models